 Environmental Remediation - Three semester hours A detailed survey of the various methods used in the remediation of contaminated soil and groundwater.
 Includes numerous case studies

-ENVS 589 - INDEPENDENT STUDY
+ENVS 589 - Independent Study

-Independent Study - Hours: One to four Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 Prerequisites Consent of department head.
 Note May be repeated when the topic varies.